anoopshrma/Chat-with-Docs/README.md

 - [ ] Blog explaining the entire application in detail.
 - [ ] Add Docker support.
 - [ ] Deploy the project on Streamlit or DataButton platform.
+- [ ] Add support to handle multiple files at once.

 ## Snapshots
 - Upload a CSV file.
 Get better insights by just asking question, Render graphs based on the Data